bukhsh/oats/docs/models.rst

 [6] M. B. Cain, R. P. O’Neil, and A. Castillo, “History of optimal power flow and formulations, optimal power flow paper 1,” 2012.

-[7] G. Morales-Espana, J. Latorre, and A. Ramos, “Tight and compact milp formulation for the thermal unit commitment problem,” Power Systems, IEEE Transactions on, vol. 28, no. 4, pp. 4897–4908, Nov 2013.
+[7] G. Morales-Espana, J. Latorre, and A. Ramos, “Tight and compact MILP formulation for the thermal unit commitment problem,” Power Systems, IEEE Transactions on, vol. 28, no. 4, pp. 4897–4908, Nov 2013.